mitmath/18330/bibliography.md

 ## Somewhat more advanced books:

-- *A graduate introduction to numerical methods*, Fillion & Corless
+- *A Graduate Introduction to Numerical Methods*, Fillion & Corless

 - *Numerical Analysis*, Gautschi